oliverwilms/iris-sftp-logs/README.md

 ## Installation for development

-Create your repository from template.

-Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):
+Clone/git pull the repo into any local directory like it is shown below:

 ```
 $ git clone git@github.com:oliverwilms/iris-sftp-logs.git